opendistro/for-elasticsearch-docs/docs/ad/index.md

 1. For **Detector operation settings**, define the **Detector interval** to set the time interval at which the detector collects data.
 - The detector aggregates the data in this interval, then feeds the aggregated result into the anomaly detection model.
 The shorter you set this interval, the fewer data points the detector aggregates.
-The anomaly detection model uses a shingling process: a technique that uses consecutive data points to create a sample for the model.
+The anomaly detection model uses a shingling process, a technique that uses consecutive data points to create a sample for the model.
 This process needs a certain number of aggregated data points from contiguous intervals.
 - We recommend you set the detector interval based on your actual data.
 Too long of an interval might delay the results and too short of an interval might miss some data and also not have a sufficient number of consecutive data points for the shingle process.
 1. To add extra processing time for data collection, specify a **Window delay** value.
 This is to tell the detector that the data is not ingested into Elasticsearch in real time but with a certain delay.
 Set the window delay to shift the detector interval to account for this delay.